 * No matter how much money you make or have, your steady state of happiness won't really change.
 Stop thinking that if you get to X amount you will be happy.
 Retire by a certain age, not a financial figure.
 There will always be something that will make you feel bad.
 The good thing is, you'll likely revert back to your steady state.

 * Learn when to cash in your chips by setting goals.
 You made these goals because you decided how much was enough.
-If you’ve somehow found yourself way beyond your goals, then absolutely focus on using your profits for a better life.
+If you've somehow found yourself way beyond your goals, then absolutely focus on using your profits for a better life.
 The saddest thing is losing a massive lead or having to start over.
+Always try and turn funny money into real assets like real estate.

 * Even if you buy at an inopportune time, if you wait long enough, you'll likely get back to even.
 Just look at us now.